Grow Mindfulness for Youth

 - 1,500 youth will benefit from mindfulness training.
 Research shows that mindfulness training cultivates self-regulation, relational, and problem-solving skills – skills related to positive outcomes in youth such as resiliency, improved cognitive functioning, and better social skills.
 Equipping at-risk youth with these skills will improve their well being and help them flourish.

-- 70 front-line workers will be trained in mindfulness to increase resiliency, grow skills and prevent burnout
+- Over 60 front-line workers are being trained in mindfulness to increase resiliency, grow skills and prevent burnout

-- Over 20 youth-serving agencies will be equipped to continue to offer these programs to thousands of their young clients
+- Over 20 youth-serving agencies are being equipped to continue to offer these programs to thousands of their young clients

 - Three years of collaboration, community-building and coordination of services within and between agencies